-Abbey College Manchester does not insist that educational guardians are appointed for students as we act in loco parentis for all our students.
+Abbey College Manchester does not insist that educational guardians are appointed for students as the college acts as in loco parentis for all our students.
 However, parents of international students may wish to appoint a guardian or ask the college to assist in this process.
 Under such circumstances the separate Abbey College Manchester 'Educational Guardianship Policy' is followed.